christian fittipaldi

 — Christian Fittipaldi

-Michael Andretti, who’d been just a few car lengths back, admitted he feared the worst:
+Michael Andretti, who’d been just a few car lengths back, said:

 “When I saw Christian hit, it took my breath away.
 You never want to see that.”

-Most drivers would’ve spent half a year recovering.
+Christian spent time recovering at the hospital, where he focused on regaining strength and mobility.
+Most drivers would have spent half a year recovering.
 Christian?
-He came back after just over two months, a great warrior!
+He returned after just over two months.

-Seven races later, there he was—suited up, helmet on, leg braced, pain ignored.
-But he couldn’t brake properly with his right foot.
-So he taught himself to do it with his left.
-From scratch.
+Seven races later, there he was—suited up, helmet on, leg braced, adapting his driving technique.
+Since he couldn’t brake normally with his right foot, he taught himself to brake with his left, a skill that later became an advantage.

 “I had to adapt.
 My right leg couldn’t handle the pressure, so I switched.
 Funny thing is, it actually helped my driving.”